Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes: Discussion

 The limitations of this work inspire directions for future work.
-As noted in Section \ref{sec:efda}, there are many factors that influence amplitude and phase variability in landscapes, including signal-to-noise ratio.
-Notwithstanding the promising results for the noisy setting on the circle (see Supplementary Material, Appendix B.1), robustness of the alignment-based approach to observation noise will strongly depend on the geometry of the manifold $M$ and magnitude of noise in observed data on $\mathbb R^D$, especially if data have been sampled from a distribution with support only on $M$.
+First, using scaled persistence diagrams by rescaling to $[0,1]^2$ is also a source of topological noise, but is entirely driven by practical considerations.
+In principle, we could instead consider the group of diffeomorphisms of $[0,\infty)$ to align the persistence landscapes, although there would be very little phase variation for parameter values exceeding the maximum across different point clouds.
+A compromise would be to consider the subgroup of diffeomorphisms of $[0,\infty)$ based on scaling and translating diffeomorphisms of $[0,1]$, considered in \cite{BS}, to perform alignment that better reflects phase variability in the landscapes.
+Second, notwithstanding the promising results for the noisy simulations presented in Appendix A in the supplement, robustness of the alignment-based approach to measurement error will strongly depend on the geometry of the manifold $M$, sampling density and magnitude of noise in observed point clouds on $\mathbb R^d$, especially if data have been sampled from a distribution with support only on $M$.
 One possible approach would constitute of first estimating $M$ (and its dimension) using a manifold fitting method, and using this information to construct tailored simplicial filtrations; however, additional noise induced by the fitting procedure would have to be accounted for in downstream tasks.
 Another option for the large noise setting is to use explicit statistical models to align persistence landscapes that account for all sources of uncertainty.
-For example, Bayesian models based on shape-constraints to infer the pattern and number of extrema in landscapes may be profitably used \citep{matuk_2021}.
+For example, Bayesian models based on shape constraints to infer the pattern and number of extrema in landscapes may be profitably used \citep{matuk_2021}.

-While the focus of this paper is on persistence landscapes (largely due to space constraints), we expect our approach to be fruitful with silhouettes \citep{chazal_2014}, since similar triangular functions are used in their definition.
+While the focus of this paper is on persistence landscapes, we expect our approach to be fruitful with silhouettes \citep{chazal_2014}, since similar triangular functions are used in their definition.
 However, feasibility of the alignment method for other functional summaries mentioned in Section \ref{sec:intro} is not clear, and is worthy of further investigation.
 Finally, for denoising a persistence diagram directly without using landscapes, it is possible to consider generalizations of the one-dimensional transforms $\gamma$ of points on diagrams to the group of diffeomorphisms of $\mathbb R^2$, along the lines of what is done in the Large Deformation Diffeomorphic Metric Mapping (LDDMM) framework \citep{grenander}.